Photo of Narcan with text "Naloxone / Narcan"

 Who should consider obtaining Narcan?

 If you or a loved one has an opioid prescription, or is struggling with opioid/opiate use, you can consider obtaining Narcan.
-Narcan can be used by the opioid user, or administered by a friend/family member who is concerned about a loved one.
+Narcan can be used by the opioid user or administered by a friend/family member who is concerned about a loved one.
 A friend/family member who is close to someone struggling with opioid use may choose to keep Narcan on hand for situations in which they discover their loved one experiencing an overdose.

-Anyone obtaining any illicit substance (e.g., prescription medication purchased from the internet), may also consider keeping Narcan on hand.
+Anyone obtaining any illicit substance (e.g., prescription medication purchased from the internet) may also consider keeping Narcan on hand.
 There has been an increase in substances laced with opioids.
 Folks using these substances can unknowingly suffer from an opioid overdose.

 What is the procedure to obtain Narcan at UC Davis?

-Students interested in confidentially obtaining free Narcan from Health Education and Promotion can follow the instructions below.
+Students interested in obtaining free Narcan can do so at the following locations.

-2. Watch the 11 minute “Responding to an Opioid Overdose” California Department of Public Health (CDPH) online video.
+1. Watch the 11 minute “Responding to an Opioid Overdose” California Department of Public Health (CDPH) online video.

 Resources